tenox7/ntutils/z/README.md

 Later sold to Microsoft and ported to DOS, OS/2 and Windows by Mark Zbikowski.

+Used extensively as *Microsoft C* and *Microsoft OS/2 SDK* editor.

-This version is a port Windows NT Console.
-Enchanced version of NT SDK MEP.
+This version is a native port to Windows NT Console.
+Enchanced version of MEP.

 For more info visit this [blog post](https://virtuallyfun.com/wordpress/2018/03/11/microsoft-editor/)